seynur/blog/_posts/2024-02-19-syslog-data-collection-with-custom-implementations.md

     SC4S_DEST_SPLUNK_HEC_DEFAULT_TOKEN = <hec-token-that-is-created-in-the-Splunk>
     SC4S_DEST_SPLUNK_HEC_DEFAULT_TLS_VERIFY = no

-    SC4S_DEFAULT_TIMEZONE=Turkey
+    SC4S_DEFAULT_TIMEZONE=Europe/Istanbul
     ```
 ---
-4. After completing the previous steps, executing one of the commands below will ensure that Docker properly composes up with the SC4S image.
+4. After completing the previous steps, executing one of the commands below will ensure that Docker properly composes with the SC4S image.
 You can then check the SC4S logs and Splunk Search Head as shown in *Figure 1* and *Figure 2* respectively to verify if the connection was successfully established.

-    > *Notes*: If you want to use first command, you need to ensure you are located under exact directory that includes docker-compose.yml file.
+    > *Notes*: If you want to use the first command, you need to ensure you are located under the exact directory that includes the docker-compose.yml file.

     * <code>docker-compose up docker-compose.yml</code>